cuixj19/CASTLE/README.md

 		The size of codebook.
 Default: 400.
 	--split
 		The number of split quantizations.
 Default: 10.
-	--ema
+	--no_ema
-		If True, adopt the exponential moving average (EMA) to update the codebook instead of the codebook loss.
-Default: True.
+		If False, adopt the exponential moving average (EMA) to update the codebook instead of the codebook loss.
+Default: False.
 	--commitment_cost
 		The weight of commitment loss designed for encoder.
 Default: 0.25.
 	--decay